Fenan Salčinović

-Fenan Salčinović (born 26 June 1987) is a Bosnian footballer.
+Fenan Salčinović (born 26 June 1987) is a Bosnian professional footballer who plays as a midfielder for Čelik Zenica.

 He has one cap for the Bosnia and Herzegovina national football team, earned in a match against Japan on 30 January 2008.

 Club career

 He started his career in 2004 for Čelik and he stayed there until 2009.
 After Čelik he played for Lech Poznań, Sandefjord Fotball, HŠK Zrinjski Mostar and HNK Rijeka.

 On 5 September 2012, Salčinović signed for FK Olimpik Sarajevo after leaving Rijeka.
 Olimpik however wasn't able to pay his wages so he was released from his contract in January.
 On 12 March 2013, Salčinović returned to Sandefjord.

 In February 2014, Salčinović signed a contract to return to his home town to play for NK Čelik Zenica.
-In July 2014 he left Čelik, but came back to the club in January 2015, playing there until July 2020.
+In July 2014 he left Čelik, but came back to the club in January 2015.

 International career

 Salčinović has one cap for the Bosnia and Herzegovina national football team, earned in a match against Japan on 30 January 2008 in which he came on for Mladen Žižović only 5 minutes before the final whistle.